puppetlabs/puppetlabs-satellite_pe_tools/README.md

 | ssl_cert | The file path to the PE Master's certificate signed with the Satellite server's CA certificate | /etc/puppetlabs/puppet/ssl/certs/$(satellite_fqdn).pem | no |
 | ssl_key | The file path to the PE Master's private key used to generate the PE Master's  | /etc/puppetlabs/puppet/ssl/certs/$(pe_master_fqdn).pem | no |

+## Set PE Master Facts Terminus

+**Note: This setting is only available in PE 3.8.1+.
+See ticket [#PE-9933](https://tickets.puppetlabs.com/browse/PE-9933)**

+In the 'PE Master' nodegroup in the PE Console, add the *facts_terminus* parameter to the *puppet_enterprise* class with a String value of *satellite*.
+When puppet runs on the PE masters, it will be set to forward the facts to Satellite.

 # Allow Puppet Enterprise Master to Send Data to Satellite

 By default, the Satellite server only allows Satellite capsules and Smart